-In order to get a single fair estimate of the number of potentially unidentified bipolar eruptions, one actually needs to pick the lower number of the two.
-This is because for a bipolar eruption of the size considered in our study, a sufficiently large deposition is required at both poles, and thus the subset needs to satisfy the required mean deposition in both poles in order

-- 20 to be comparable to the bipolar eruptions from SVE20.
+In order to get a single fair estimate of the number of potentially unidentified large bipolar eruptions, one actually needs to 20 pick the lower number of the two.
+This is because for a bipolar eruption of the size considered in our study, a sufficiently large deposition is required at both poles, and thus the subset needs to satisfy the required mean deposition in both poles in order to be comparable to the bipolar eruptions from SVE20.
 If one would consider the 212 largest eruptions in the Antarctic data set, one would obtain a subset with a mean deposition that is much smaller than the average of the DO population.
-Thus, there cannot be this many additional eruptions in the ice core record that have a characteristic magnitude comparable to the data from SVE20.
-Instead, the discrepancy in between the Greenland and Antarctic data sets implies that the Greenland data set contains a large number of regional (e.g. Icelandic) eruptions with a large Greenlandic deposition due to the proximity of the - 25 source, but a very small or absent Antarctic deposition, and thus a global impact that is not comparable to the bipolar eruptions from SVE20.
-This is supported by an analysis of volcanism in ice cores of the last 2, which led to large depositions locally but had limited global climate impact.
-It is thus sensible to only use the Antarctic dataset, since any potential bipolareruption must also be present as deposition signal in Antarctica.
-From the Antarctic data we find that 000 years compiled by Sigl et al. (2013) , where Greenland and Antarctic ice cores are very well synchronized throughout and the volcanic signals are preserved very - 30 well due to the large layer thickness.
-This leads to a very small number of potentially unidentified large bipolar eruptions.
+Thus, there cannot be this many additional eruptions in the ice core record that have a characteristic magnitude comparable to the data from

+- 5 SVE20.
+Instead, the discrepancy in between the Greenland and Antarctic data sets implies that the Greenland data set contains a large number of regional (e.g. Icelandic) eruptions with a large Greenlandic deposition due to the proximity of the source, but a very small or absent Antarctic deposition, and thus a global impact that is not comparable to the bipolar eruptions from SVE20.
+This is supported by an analysis of volcanism in ice cores of the last 2,000 years compiled by Sigl et al. (2013), where Greenland and Antarctic ice cores are very well synchronized throughout and the volcanic signals are preserved very well due - 10 to the large layer thickness.
+This leads to a very small number of potentially unidentified large-bipolar eruptions.
 Considering the 4 eruptions with the largest Greenland sulfate deposition during this time period, 3 eruptions do not have any associated Antarctic deposition, and are thus not classified as bipolar.
 2 of them are of known Icelandic origin, with the 1783 AD Laki eruption being the largest of all.
-The remaining eruption of the 4 has an Antarctic deposition of less than 10kg/km, which is the threshold that was used in the subset of the LIN22 data set.
-These 4 eruptions happen within 1,200 years, indicating - 35 a frequency of large Greenlandic unipolar eruptions that is even higher compared to the bipolar eruptions in the SVE20 data set.
+The remaining eruption of the 4 has an Antarctic deposition of less than 10kg/km2, which is the threshold that was used in the LIN22 data set.
+These 4 eruptions happen within 1,200 years, indicating a frequency of - 15 large Greenlandic unipolar eruptions that is even higher compared to the bipolar eruptions in the SVE20 data set.
 Note that this does not mean that such eruptions had no climatic impact.
 For instance, the climatic impact of the 1783 AD Laki eruption is still actively investigated (Zambri et al., 2019; Edwards et al., 2021), which is a difficult task for individual eruptions due to natural climate variability.
-But at least a pronounced global volcanic cooling seems less likely in the absence of Antarctic sulfur deposition, and in the case of the Laki eruption it has been argued that the large Greenland sulfate deposition

-5 is largely a result of transport in the troposphere or lower stratosphere (Lanciki et al., 2012).
-In contrast to the large Greenland unipolar eruptions, the 4 eruptions with the largest Antarctic sulfur deposition, which include the 1815 AD Tambora and 1257 AD Samalas eruptions, all have a large associated Greenland deposition.
+But at least a pronounced global volcanic cooling seems less likely in the absence of Antarctic sulfur deposition, and in the case of the Laki eruption it has been argued that the large Greenland sulfate deposition is largely a result of transport in the troposphere or lower stratosphere (Lanciki et al., 2012).
+In contrast to the large Greenland unipolar - eruptions, the 4 eruptions with the largest Antarctic sulfur deposition, which include the 1815 AD Tambora and 1257 AD Samalas eruptions, all have a large associated Greenland deposition.